 The 1890s were hard times across the United States, including Nebraska.
 Because of that, the city dreamed up a grand festival to showcase not only local products and services, but to highlight the city’s role as the “gateway to the West.”
 Taking over North Omaha for nine months in 1898, the Trans-Mississippi and International Exposition succeeded in drawing traffic to many parts of the city, including the 30th and Ames commercial district.

 By 1908, the Uncle Sam Breakfast Food Company had two large elevators and a processing plant at North 28th and Sahler Streets, processing their iconic cereal in North Omaha for the next 85 years.
 That same year, Augustus Storz’s Omaha Brewing Association built a tavern at 30th and Ames, and the intersection was coming into its own.

 By 1910, the intersection at 30th and Ames was fully flourishing.
 Industries mingled easily with commercial growth, and everyone found their success.
-Some of the businesses that were established in those early years of the 20th century included Cornwell’s Bar and Grill, a jewelry store and the Commercial Federal Savings and Loan.
+Some of the businesses that were established in those early years of the 20th century included Cornwell’s Bar and Grill, and the Commercial Federal Savings and Loan.

 The Douglas Motor Company built a manufacturing plant at 4024 North 30th Street in 1918.
 For the next 50 years, it was a major employer in the community.
 It was around the same time that Safeway built a store at 4601 North 30th Street.